-Solid Surface: Made from a blend of acrylic resins, minerals and colours.
-Non porous and hygienic.
+Made from a blend of acrylic resins, minerals and colours.
+Nonporous and hygienic.
 Warm to the touch.
 Low maintenance.
 Seamless.
 Can be moulded into any shape.
 Brand names include Corian and Durasein.

-Ceramic: Extremely hard wearing surface.
+Extremely hard-wearing surface.
 Heat and moisture resistant.
 Easy to maintain.
 Brand names include Dekton by Cosentino and Neolith.

-Glass: A relatively new material for worktops but gaining in popularity.
+A relatively new material for worktops but gaining in popularity.
 Can be produced in almost any colour.
 Made from toughened glass.
 Durable.
 Has a reflective sheen that helps boost light levels.
-Non porous.
+Nonporous.
 Easily wiped clean.

-Stainless Steel: Normally associated with commercial kitchens.
+Normally associated with commercial kitchens.
 Gaining in popularity for domestic kitchens.
 Extremely heat resistant.
 Super strong material.
 Hygienic.
-Non porous.
+Nonporous.
 Low maintenance.
 Easy to clean.
-Look best with contemporary kitchen furniture.
+Looks best with contemporary kitchen furniture.